mjguzzardi/dissertation-public/README.md

+# Overview and information for this repository

-This is a repository to supplement the MSc dissertation: "Convenience, technology, and urban mobility: quantifying the effect of user-friendly public bike system improvements on Citi Bike ridership"
+This is a repository to supplement the MSc dissertation: "*Convenience, technology, and urban mobility: quantifying the effect of user-friendly public bike system improvements on Citi Bike ridership*"

 All code is in R and will either be in a .Rmd file format (R Markdown) or in a .R file format if it is a smaller script.

+## Files needed and file summaries

 The file named: `dissertation_supplement_core` will contain the primary code for replicating the following:
 * Loading csv data (bike trips, weather)